 In Georgia, for example, it was still legal to dial a phone and talk on the phone prior to the Hands-Free Georgia Act.
 That made it very difficult for police to tell if a driver was texting (and breaking the law) or talking on the phone (and not breaking the law.)

 Why has all this attention and legislation been turned to distracted driving?
 Well, the short answer is that distracted driving is dangerous.
 It takes about five seconds to send or read a text message.
 If you’re traveling at 45 mph, you can go the length of a football field in that time.
 That means you’re essentially driving blindfolded for 300 feet.
 That’s just scary to think about.
-(On a bit of a side note, this is why it’s especially important to talk to teen drivers about distracted driving – their age group has one of the highest rates of texting and driving.)
+(On a bit of a side note, this is why it’s especially important to talk to teen drivers about distracted driving.)

 In 2016, 3,450 people were killed in distracted driving-related accidents.